|Tarantula Information (for a more detailed Tarantula care review see Tarantula Care Sheets|

 |Livefood insects such as crickets, locust, butter worms, meal worms, superworms, houseflies and cockroaches.|

-Humidity should be maintained at between 70-85% by providing a large, shallow water bowl and by misting the enclosure regularly.
+This species needs to be kept in a high-humidity terrarium of between 80-90%.
+This can be achieved by providing a shallow water dish and misting the enclosure regularly.
 To successfully maintain the desired humidity conditions for your tarantula you are going to need a hygrometer.
 A hygrometer is a device used to measure relative humidity within the enclosure.

 Spiderlings less than 1" leg span will need to be fed mini-meal worms and termites.
 You can use pin-head crickets, but these must be 1 week old crickets and very small as they will attempt to eat your spiderling when it begins to molt.
 Adults can be fed large crickets, super worms and wax worms.
 Make sure all insects come from non-pesticide areas.
 Feed spiderlings twice a week a couple of prey items.